 Calliope and its members all belong to the International Association of Conference Interpreters (AIIC), which sets standards in the field of conference interpreting.

-Calliope’s interpretation services cover all types of interpretation, be it simultaneous, consecutive, whispered, executive or small tour guide system.
+Calliope’s interpretation services cover all types of interpretation, be it simultaneous, consecutive, whispered or using a tour-guide system.
 While we work mostly on location, we can also provide services remotely, through video or webcasting.

 Simultaneous interpretation is preferred for many events as it is unobtrusive and speeches are interpreted into various languages in real time.
 Often incorrectly referred to as ‘simultaneous translation’, simultaneous interpretation requires preparation and trained experts.